ChimeraTK/DebianPackagingScripts/README.md

 ## Introduction

-The denian packaging system is designed for stable libraries which are not upgraded to a newer version in the lifetime of a debian distribution.
+The debian packaging system is designed for stable libraries which are not upgraded to a newer version in the lifetime of a debian distribution.
 Hence it is not foreseen to have more than one development package, and if it is upated, the dependent debian packages are not affected due to binary compatibility.

 The ChimeraTK libraries, however, are developing much faster and new debian packages are provided when a new version is available.
 The libraries are not binary compatible.
 Hence the development packages of all libraries which use